First time in Porto: things you should know

 © Fado In Porto

-One of the funniest tours we did recently, with a family from NYC 🙂
+One of the funniest tours we did recently, with a group of friends from NYC 🙂

 The more I travel the more I realise that it is wonderful to discover a new place with a local person.